Origins

 — Caroline Myss, The Intuitive, NY Times Bestselling Author "Sacred Contracts"

 Don’t be afraid.
 I want to say it to me first... and then to say it to everybody... we need to fall in love with ourselves which means we need to be kind to ourselves, we need to believe in ourselves, we need to honor ourselves.
 It’s not the easiest thing in the world to do.
-But I think that’s our task as a planet... to see that we’re not other.
+But I think that’s our task as a planet... to see that we’re not “other”.
 When we fall in love with ourselves we know we’re everybody else.

 — Pat Rodegast, The Channeler, Author "Emmanuel's Books"